-Headwall Regional Sales Manager Lynn Chandler, Ph.D. hosted an in-person workshop at Scripps-UCSD on Hyperspectral Remote Sensing using UAVs.
+Headwall hosted an in-person workshop at the Scripps Institution of Oceanography – UCSD on Hyperspectral Remote Sensing using UAVs.
 Providing demonstrations and presentations were Headwall Chief Pilot Charlie Kepler and Senior Applications Engineer Carson Roberts.
 Guest speakers included Dr. Alex Simpson from Scripps Institution of Oceanography, Evan Flatt from GRYFN, Dr. Marja Haagsma from Oregon State University, and Tim Haynie from Spectrabotics.
-See the agenda listed below.

 There was an outdoor demo flight at the shore and presentations at the conference center on remote-sensing mission planning, applications such as environmental monitoring, precision agriculture, mining, and geology, as well as using machine learning for data analysis.